 My First Real Date

-I thought that he was pretty smooth, surprising me with a compliment when he’d been talking about something different altogether.
+I truly thought that he was just that smooth, surprising me with a compliment when he’d been talking about something different altogether.
 (That should have been MY FIRST CLUE.)

 So this is how I responded.
 “Oh, um…thanks.
 I like you too.”